storybookjs/react-native/addons/docs/docs/recipes.md

 # Button

-I can embed a story (but not define one, since this file should not contain a `Meta`):
+I can define a story with the function imported from CSF:

 <Story name="basic">{stories.basic}</Story>